 In a sense that speaks of humanity, collectively, but it speaks literally and specifically of the modern Messiah, who suffers not only for humanity, but with humanity and from karmic consequences.
 For Jeremiah 30:11 speaks of "correcting" him, and "punishing" him, which coincides with the book of Isaiah which describe him as one who is "stricken and afflicted" not only for the iniquity of his people, but also for the "iniquity of his covetousness and willfulness" (Isaiah 57:15-21, and Isaiah 48:10-11).
 And that is consistent with Isaiah 49:2-5 saying he is like Jacob, because Jacob was renamed or was also called Israel because Israel means “he who wrestles or struggles with God."

 Nevertheless, Jeremiah 30:17 says God will "restore" his health and "heal his wounds,"" which coincides with Isaiah 57:13-19 which says God will "heal him and restore comforts unto him and to his mourners."

 Only the modern Messiah, the suffering servant who has been severely stricken and afflicted and whose work that he sends before him is rejected, really understands what such prophecies mean.
-For since 1977 when his first affliction left him a paraplegic, he has suffered from many other life threatening diseases and been saved by modern medicine and medical treatment, and death has been warded off many times.
+For since 1977 when his first affliction left him a paraplegic, he has suffered from many other life threatening diseases and been saved by modern medicine and medical treatment, and death has been warded off many times -- so far.